-We focus here on sketching, meaning a communication activity involving a combination of interactive drawing plus linguistic interaction.
+linguistic interaction.
 The drawing carries the spatial aspects of what is to be communicated.
-The linguistic interaction provides a complementary conceptual channel that guides the interpretation of what is drawn.
+The linguistic interaction provides a complementary conceptual channel that guides the interpretation of what is drawn and provides information that is not easily depicted spatially.
 Most people are not artists, and even artists cannot produce, in real time, drawings of complex objects and relationships that are recognizable solely visually without breaking the flow of conversation.
 The verbal description that occurs during drawing, punctuated by written labels, compensates for inaccuracies in drawing.
 Follow-up questions may be needed to disambiguate what aspects of a drawing are intended versus accidental.

-There is now a substantial body of research on multimodal interfaces [19].
-Sketching is clearly a form of multimodal interaction, but not all multimodal interaction is sketching.
-Many multimodal interfaces focus on placement of predefined entities, e.g., selecting a location, often via pointing (c.f.
-[1,6]).
-Such selection operations require a fairly minimal shared understanding on the part of the participants, and hence has provided a natural starting point for multimodal interface research.
-Work that comes closer to sketching (c.f.
-[8,13,23]) incorporates more domain semantics, to increase the level of shared understanding.
-This progression suggests that to achieve the kind of flexible interaction that sketching provides in human-to-human communication, multimodal research will rely heavily upon, and even drive, AI research.
+There is now a substantial body of research on multimodal interfaces [24].
+Sketching is clearly a form of multimodal interaction, but not all multimodal interactions are sketching.
+Many multimodal interfaces focus on placement of predefined entities, e.g., selecting a location, often via pointing (cf. [1,7]).
+Such selection operations require a minimal shared understanding on the part of the participants, and hence has provided a natural starting point for multimodal interface research.
+Work that comes closer to sketching (cf. [9,16,29]) incorporates more domain semantics, to increase the level of shared understanding.
+This progression suggests that to achieve the kind of flexible interaction that sketching provides in human-to-human communication, multimodal research will rely heavily upon, and even drive.
+AI research.
 This paper examines sketching in that light, to provide a framework for understanding the phenomena and suggesting new research directions.